hanzo-docs/docs/README.md

 The documentation framework for Hanzo AI, Lux Network, and Zoo Labs Foundation.

-Based on [Fumadocs](https://fumadocs.dev) - the powerful React.js documentation framework.
+A powerful React.js documentation framework built for the Hanzo ecosystem.

 ## Features